carbon-language/carbon-lang/clang/docs/ClangPlugins.rst

 --------------------------

-To run a plugin, the dynamic library containing the plugin registry must be loaded via the :option:`-load` command line option.
-This will load all plugins that are registered, and you can select the plugins to run by specifying the :option:`-plugin` option.
-Additional parameters for the plugins can be passed with :option:`-plugin-arg-<plugin-name>`.
+To run a plugin, the dynamic library containing the plugin registry must be loaded via the `-load` command line option.
+This will load all plugins that are registered, and you can select the plugins to run by specifying the `-plugin` option.
+Additional parameters for the plugins can be passed with `-plugin-arg-<plugin-name>`.

 Note that those options must reach clang's cc1 process.
 There are two ways to do so:

-* Directly call the parsing process by using the :option:`-cc1` option; this has the downside of not configuring the default header search paths, so you'll need to specify the full system path configuration on the command line.
+* Directly call the parsing process by using the `-cc1` option; this has the downside of not configuring the default header search paths, so you'll need to specify the full system path configuration on the command line.
-* Use clang as usual, but prefix all arguments to the cc1 process with :option:`-Xclang`.
+* Use clang as usual, but prefix all arguments to the cc1 process with `-Xclang`.

 For example, to run the ``print-function-names`` plugin over a source file in clang, first build the plugin, and then call clang with the plugin from the